 Operation Healing Forces was born in November 2011 under the name Operation Cruise.
 Our generous Founder Gary Markel wanted to support Special Operations Forces and their spouses/significant others through week-long retreats on his 150-foot yacht, as a way of giving back to American heroes who have sacrificed so much.
 In March 2016, our programs were extended beyond cruises to include donations of homes and resorts to continue to host our couples retreats.

 Brothers Gary and Tony Markel are the grandsons of the founder of Markel Corporation, a specialty insurance firm and one of the largest of its kind.
 Gary puts it clearly when he says, “Our (OHF’s) focus is on bonding and healing.”
-Gary and Tony have pledged to pay all overhead and administrative costs for Operation Healing Forces.
+Gary, Tony, and our Board of Directors have pledged to pay all overhead and administrative costs for Operation Healing Forces.
 Because of their generosity, 100% of all donations go directly toward supporting Special Operators and their families.